albertandy9/FindIT--Hackathon-EliteNewbies/README.md

 # flutter_trackbites

 #Team Members:
-Albert Tandy: Hustler
+Albert Tandy Harison
-Clarawita: Hacker
+Clarawita
-Tasya Pandya: Hipster
+Tasya Pandya

 # Welcome to the repository of our hackathon project focused on mental health, specifically addressing eating disorders.
 Our team has participated in FindIT!
 Hackathon with the goal of creating a specialized application to help individuals struggling with eat disorders.